Admissions

 Musical Theatre Performance Certificate (add-on to a major): Student will choose and audition for a primary strand (Choral Studies, Performance Theatre, or Dance).
 Those accepted will be given a list of additional musical theatre coursework.

-• Drawings from observation (i.e. still-life, landscape, figure drawing, a pet)
+• Drawings from observation (i.e. still-life, landscape, figure/life drawing, a pet)

 • Artwork and creative pieces completed outside of the school setting